MTstateIntroStats/IntroStatActivitiesHybrid/02-LN02-studydesign.Rmd

 \vspace{0.5in}

-Example(s): Jimmy Kimmel lie detector.
-Police officer pulls you over and asks if you have been drinking.
+Example(s): Police officer pulls you over and asks if you have been drinking.
 Expect people to say no, whether they have been drinking or not.

 * Need to be able to predict how people will respond.